codecat555/talon-personalization/README.md

 Under the `config` folder, the module creates two sub-folders, called `list_personalizations` and `command_personalizations` - these two folders are where you need to put your configuration files, depending on whether you want to customize *lists* or *commands* (or both).

+The `config-examples` folder in this repo contains three slightly different sets of example configuration files: one using linux file paths, one using windows file paths and a 'universal' set.
+The 'universal' set uses Talon 'context paths' rather than file paths, this allows the same config files to be used across all platforms but requires a bit more up-front effort on the part of the user.

 ### The Control File

 To get started, you will create a master configuration file - called `control.csv` - in the appropriate config folder.